barthoekstra/brc-photo-management/protocol/protocol.md

 5. Photographers preferably set their cameras to shoot in RAW (or RAW + JPEG).

 ### In the evenings
-A schedule will be made so at least every 3-4 days someone from BRC or an appointed researcher collects photos from photographers.
+A schedule will be made so that every few days someone from BRC or an appointed researcher collects photos from photographers.
 As we don't want to waste precious time off in the evenings and do not want to introduce additional bias, all photos will be copied to a large external hard disk, without making any selections beforehand (with the possible exclusion of personal photos of people, etcetera).
 The files will be organized as follows:
 ```
-BRC 2019/[Photographer Name]/[Date]/[Date]T[Time]-[Photographer Name]-[Photo Number].[Extension]
+BRC 2021/[Photographer Name]/[Date]/[Date]T[Time]-[Photographer Name]-[Photo Number].[Extension]
 ```
-So for example the file `20190827T1115-Bart_Hoekstra-378.CR2` is stored in `BRC 2019/Bart Hoekstra/20190827/`.
+So for example the file `20210827T1115-Bart_Hoekstra-378.CR2` is stored in `BRC 2019/Bart Hoekstra/20190827/`.
 Processing these photos for research purposes happens after the season has finished.

 ## Photo Processing
 In progress.

 ## References
-- Vansteelant, W. M. G., Wehrmann, J., Engelen, D., Jansen, J., Verhelst, B., Benjumea, R., … de Boer, F. (in review).
-Accounting for differential migration strategies between age groups to monitor raptor population dynamics in the eastern Black Sea flyway.
+- Vansteelant, W.M.G., Wehrmann, J., Engelen, D., Jansen, J., Verhelst, B., Benjumea, R., Cavaillès, S., Kaasiku, T., Hoekstra, B. and de Boer, F. (2020), Accounting for differential migration strategies between age groups to monitor raptor population dynamics in the eastern Black Sea flyway.
+Ibis, 162: 356-372. [https://doi.org/10.1111/ibi.12773](https://doi.org/10.1111/ibi.12773)